serkodev/markdown-exit/docs/guide/plugins.md

 Release read the `MarkdownExit` class [properties](/reference/api/Class.MarkdownExit.html#properties) type definition for more details about the available plugin APIs.

-> [!NOTE] Known Issue
-> There are some type definition issue when developing **markdown-exit** plugins using TypeScript.
-We will provide a better solution in future releases to improve the DX

 ### Async Render Rules

 A nice feature of **markdown-exit** is its built-in support for [async rendering](/guide/rendering.html#async-rendering), allowing you to implement async render rules in your plugin.